How to Optimize Your Google My Business Listing

 1. Provide Accurate Business Information

 When was the last time you reviewed your information?
-When people search for your business on Google, it’s imperative that they are provided with accurate information, such as your phone number, address, and website.
+When people search for your business on Google, it’s imperative that Google is provided with accurate information, such as your phone number, address, and website.

 2. Be Unique